-- Cyproheptadine (Periactin™), which also has antiserotonin effects (useful for migraine and to increase appetite).
+- Cyproheptadine (Periactin™), which also has antiserotonin effects (useful for a migraine and to increase appetite).

-Sedating antihistamines should not be used in children under the age of 2 years for any reason and should not be used in children under 6 years for cough and cold symptoms.
-At any age, the manufacturer's recommended dose should not be exceeded without medical advice, but in some patients, larger doses are necessary to control the skin condition.
+In New Zealand, label statements indicate that sedating antihistamines should not be used in children under the age of 2 years for any reason; they should not be used in children under 6 years for a cough and cold symptoms, and they should not be used for insomnia in children under the age of 12 years.
+Side effects might be greater in older patients.
+At any age, the manufacturer's recommended dose should not be exceeded without medical advice.

-- Dry mouth, blurring of vision, difficulty passing urine and impotence (anticholinergic effects)
+- Dry mouth, blurring of vision, difficulty passing urine and impotence (antimuscarinic effects)

 - Paradoxical stimulant effect (wakefulness and even agitation)

-- Cardiovascular side effects such as irregular heart beat are possible in higher doses.
+- Cardiovascular side effects such as irregular heartbeat in higher doses